superlloyd/Galador.ExcelGrid/README.md

 - `Galador.Document.Grid.StringGridModel`
 - `Galador.Document.Grid.CellGridModel`

-Had to update the grid slightly.
-But they need the new `Galador.WPF.ExcelGrid.ExcelDataGrid` to be displayed succesfully.
+Had to update the grid slightly, hence they need the new `Galador.WPF.ExcelGrid.ExcelDataGrid` to be displayed succesfully.
 Each `Cell` can now have their own renderer and editors by using update the `Galador.WPF.ExcelGrid.CellViewFactory`.